 Deer Velvet in Traditional Chinese Medicine

-Deer velvet, also known as Lu Rong or “deer antler velvet,” has been an integral part of Chinese medicine for over two millennia.
-Its usage can be traced back to ancient texts, including the Huangdi Neijing (Yellow Emperor’s Inner Canon), a foundational work of TCM.
-In these ancient writings, deer velvet is celebrated for its ability to tonify the kidney, yang, and essence – key concepts in traditional Chinese medical philosophy.
+The velvet of the deer antler, in Chinese Lu Rong, has been an important constituent of Chinese medicine for over two thousand years.
+Its application can be followed from the ancient texts, including Huangdi Neijing, one of the fundamental works of TCM.
+This historical document extols deer velvet for its ability to tonify kidney, yang, and essence-all key concepts within traditional Chinese medical philosophy.

 Harvesting and Processing